Euploea core: Range, habitat and habits

 Common crow butterfly male (Euploea core) with hair pencils everted to disperse sex pheromone at Sattal, India.

-E. core can be found in southern Pakistan, Sri Lanka, India, Bangladesh, Myanmar, Russia, and Australia.
+E. core can be found in southern Pakistan, Sri Lanka, India, Bangladesh, Myanmar, China, and Australia.

 In its range E. core is found at all elevations, right from sea level up into the mountains to 8000 ft.
 It can be observed in all layers of vegetation and in all types of regions from arid land to forested areas.
 It can as commonly be seen gliding over the treetops as flitting about a foot off the ground searching for nectar flowers.
 In thick forests it is often seen moving along open tracks or following the course of a river.

 The butterfly, being protected by its inedibility, has a leisurely flight.
 It is often seen flying about shrubs and bushes in search of its host plants.
 It visits a large variety of flowering plant species.
 When gliding E. core holds its wings at an angle just greater than the horizontal plane, maintaining its flight with a few measured wingbeats.